Notice To Vacate

 With the huge influx of people moving to Houston looking for work they are all new tenants looking to rent a house.
 So when they come to Houston, they have not established themselves in their jobs and could have left the previous rent house without paying the rent from another state and you would have a hard time finding that out.
 If you don’t do a thorough background check from outside of Houston, which many landlords do not, you could end up renting your house to a tenant that has a very bad rental record and you would never know it.

 Now you have this new tenant that is not paying you the rent.
 Their new job didn’t work out, there are many expenses that occur when relocating and they decide that rent is not at the top of the list to pay, thinking that you the landlord will not do an eviction right away but let them slide.

-Unfortunately for the majority of good hearted landlords this is the case.
+Unfortunately for the majority of good-hearted landlords, this is the case.
 They don’t want the pain and loss of income hoping that the current tenant will pay and it was just a bump in the road.
-That is until the next month roles around and still no rent or partial rent is only paid.
+That is until the next month rolls around and still, no rent or partial rent is only paid.

 Now you start to feel the pinch and realize that you may not get the rent again and your mortgage statement still comes like clockwork and you are now late as well.
 Because you are dependent on the rent being paid to pay your mortgage.

 It is always recommended that you deliver a Notice to Pay or Vacate to the tenants the very first time they are late.
 You need to set a precedent and show them that you will not let them get away without paying the rent for a long period of time.
 Many landlords make this mistake and that is why then end up deep in the hole because they held out too long to send that first notice.